 SK: The Gov't of Saskatchewan is working in partnership with First Nations and Métis people and organizations to improve outcomes for First Nations and Métis students.
 Its Inspiring Success (2018) policy framework includes pre-K Indigenous language development in Michif.
 At the secondary school level, students may learn Dakota, Nēhiyawēwin, Dene, Nakawe, Michif and Nakoda.
-Example of Northern Lights School Division initiatives.
+Northern Lights School Division initiatives provides such an example.

-MB: A K to 12 Aboriginal Languages and Cultures Curriculum Framework (2007) underpins teaching Ojibwe, Cree, Oji-Cree, Dene, Dakota, and Michif to Indigenous and other students as a separate subject in immersion, bilingual or English language classrooms.
+MB: Manitoba's K to 12 Aboriginal Languages and Cultures Curriculum Framework (2007) underpins teaching Ojibwe, Cree, Oji-Cree, Dene, Dakota, and Michif to Indigenous and non-Indigenous students as a separate subject in immersion, bilingual or English language classrooms.